 The individual permits issued follow in detail: Tues, Dec 28.Mrs.
 F. Hibbard—Erect two-story frame dwelling, East 63rd Street between Siskiyou and Sandy Road; builders, Spencer McCain Co.: $2000.

 I found this house too; this is how it looks today.
+I doubt those windows are original.

 The Oregonian, 13 Jan 1910Fine New Homes for Alameda Park